 - Electronically-stored information (ESI)

-Last year, the state changed the Civil Procedure Rules to address eDiscovery, which directly impacts HOA litigation processes in Arizona.
+In 2018, the state changed the Civil Procedure Rules to address eDiscovery, which directly impacts HOA litigation processes in Arizona.
 Parties are now required to meet with attorneys to determine relevant documents, identify people with relevant data and ascertain where that data is stored.
 They must also discuss a plan for collecting all necessary ESI.

 Preventing the dreaded deletion